skline4552/stenotes/content/homepage/20250714 santa maria 2.md

 We then drove up to Albogno, the highest town in the valley, to take in the spectacular views and to see some of the historic homes there too.

+We had an hour and a half back at the AirBnb to catch out breath, and then back over to Elena's for dinner.

+I'll be honest, and I'm ashamed to admit it, when Luca told me dinner would likely be "cold rice," I was hesitant.
+We had a starter of raw veggies (yes, I ate raw veggies) dipped in an olive oil/vinegar/salt mixture, that kicked off the health train.
+And then the cold rice, which is very adjacent to pasta salad, with raw peppers/onions, feta, and tuna all mixed together with a dressing of olive oil and white vinegar.
+It's exactly the fuel both of us needed before a big day of travel tomorrow.

 I feel like I'm forgetting 50% of the day, but consider that the highlights.
 I'm also just about crashed out at this point.
 Enjoying every minute, but running on fumes.
+Tomorrow is going to be a marathon travel day, but the end holds our comfy bed.
+I'll be racing there.